 Old North Church

-Read this poem by Longfellow if you want to know more about Mr Paul Revere & the importance of Old North Church.
+Read the poem by Longfellow if you want to know more about Mr Paul Revere & the importance of Old North Church.

 In the distance: Bunker Hill monument